redhat-developer/devfile/docs/devfile.md

 #### args

-The arguments to supply to the command running the dockerimage tool.
+The arguments to supply to the command running the dockerimage component.
 The arguments are supplied either to the default command provided in the image or to the overridden command.
+Defaults to null, meaning use whatever is defined in the image.

 `args`

 * is optional
 * type: `string[]`
+* default: `null`

 ##### args Type